 Designed to keep you mission capable from -40°F and above, the Axios clothing system can be worn in a variety of ways and customized to the users needs and dynamic environmental conditions.
-Layers can be added, or removed within the system to accommodate Active and Static use profiles.
+Layers can be added, or removed within the system to accommodate the temperature range you're operating in as well as Active and Static use profiles.

 Determining a base temperature range for your environment is the first step in building your layering system.
 If you’re unfamiliar with your environment, spend some time researching recent and historic seasonal weather patterns.
 Some environments are rather consistent, while others can be susceptible to dramatic shifts in weather and temperature.
 Serious factors that should be considered when determining a temperature range are temperature swings throughout the day, elevation gain, wind chill factor, and moisture in the air.
 The four temperature ranges that we’ve based the Axios Layering System on are as follows: -40° - 0° F / 0° - 32°F / 32° - 45°F / Above 45° F.

 On most excursions you will likely experience periods of high energy output (hiking, climbing, etc.), as well as periods of relative inactivity (eating, sleeping, etc.).
 We generate a tremendous amount of energy and heat when we’re active.
 Our body naturally perspires to cool and regulate body temperature as we expel heat.
 When building your layering system, it’s important to choose layers that will keep you cool when you’re active (to avoid overheating) and warm and dry when you’re static (to avoid freezing).